Wide-Angle Seated Forward Bend -Upavishta Konasana

 - Look underneath your arm if it’s comfortable for your neck.
 Keep length in your side body, and keep your pelvis tilting forwards.
-If you feel you’re starting to round and sink backwards in the pose, place more height under your sitting bones.

 - To come out of the pose, engage your core, bring awareness to the muscles of your left side body, and come up with an inhalation.
 Repeat on the other side.